Continued from part 7, on what we can look forward to

 - They think of salvation in terms of going to heaven, rather than a renewed earth;

-- They think of church as a club to be joined (or not), rather than as an embassy of God’s kingdom, authorizing individuals to represent their king;
+- They think of the local assembly as a club to be joined (or not), rather than as an embassy of God’s kingdom, authorizing individuals to represent their king;

 - They don’t think about the rulers in the spiritual places much at all, and certainly deny the existence of other gods.